 In the past, Christine had tried to read the Bible but could not understand it.
 Now its message fed her soul as she grew stronger in her faith.
 Christine could not force her husband or daughter to attend church but told her teenage son, “Until you are eighteen you will go to church with me.”
 He was reluctant to go, but within weeks he was radically saved.
 Christine and her son could not get enough of God and their newfound church home.
 They attended every service together.

 Her husband attended a church service out of curiosity.
 He wanted to know who was “brainwashing” his wife and son.
 He had been saved as a young man and fallen away from his faith.
-His relationship with God was restored.
+God restored their relationship.
 Then Amanda began attending services.
 She prayed to receive Christ and was baptized in water.
 Her family soon learned a difficult lesson.
 Salvation will not make life perfect.
 Amanda’s healing would take years.

-Four years later, Amanda was sentenced to prison on drug charges.
-Feeling slighted by God, Christine became very upset.
+Four years later, a Judge sentenced Amanda to prison.
+Christine felt slighted by God.
 She had devoted her life to God and faithfully served in her church.
-“How could you let this happen?”
-Christine demanded of the Almighty.
+“How could you let this happen?” she demanded.
 “You promised to save my whole family.”
-Her anger dissolved into tears as she told God how disappointed she was that her daughter had not found the peace that the rest of her family did.
+Her anger dissolved into tears as she told God how disappointed she was that her daughter had not found the peace the rest of her family did.
 “Why didn’t you send someone to help us?
-There are lot of families in the church who have family members or friends struggling with addiction.
+There are a lot of families in the church who have family members or friends struggling with addiction.
 Why isn’t anyone doing anything?”
 Christine cried.
 Then she heard, “I want you to do it.”

 The thought scared Christine.
 She abruptly stopped praying and went to the kitchen to wash dishes.
 As she filled the sink with water a list of reasons why she could not do whatever it was God wanted her to do flashed through her mind.
 She spent the rest of the week pretending she had not heard God say, “I want you to do it.”
 But it was too late.
 She knew what she had heard.
 She knew it was not intentional, but there was a huge need in the church that was not being addressed.

-By the end of the week, Christine was exhausted.
-She could no longer run from God or ignore his call.
+By the end of the week, she could no longer run from God or ignore his call.
 She slipped into her closet of prayer and cried, “Lord if you show me how, I will do it.
 If you open the door, I will walk through it.
 If you shut the door, I won’t go.
-If you don’t teach me how to do this, I know there is no way that I can do it.”
+If you don’t teach me how to do this, I know there is no way I can do it.”

 Later that week, she received her daughter’s court date.
-She wasn’t required to attend but wanted her daughter to know that she still loved her.
+She wasn’t required to attend but wanted her daughter to know she still loved her.
 Christine entered the courtroom and sat down.
 Amanda turned to look at her.
 Christine was aghast at her daughters beaten and bruised face.
 She was sure her daughter’s facial orbits were broken.
-Before she left the court room, she demanded that her daughter receive medical care.
-She left knowing there was nothing else she could do for her daughter.
+Before she left the courtroom, she demanded that her daughter receive medical care.

-Christine walked out of the court room feeling helpless.
-There was nothing more she could do to help her daughter.
+Christine walked out of the courtroom feeling helpless.
 On the long ride home, she remembered happier times and sobbed.
-Deep in her heart, she knew that Amanda was never meant to be a drug addict.
+Deep in her heart, she knew God had better things for Amanda.
 She was a beautiful young woman with many gifts and talents.
-She recalled a recovery group a friend had told her about that met in a church an hour from her home, and decided to attend.
+While praying for her daughter, she remembered a recovery group a friend had told her about and decided to attend.

 Counting Christine, there were twelve people at the meeting.
 Each of the eleven people gave their name and spoke for a few minutes.
 Then all eyes turned to Christine.
 All she could do was cry.
 They handed her tissues and waited patiently until her sobbing stopped, and she told them about her day.
 They listened like they really cared, then encouraged her and prayed for her.
 Christine left the meeting knowing this is what God meant when he said, “I want you to do it.”

-For many years, Resurrection Life Church had practiced a small group ministry called Life Groups.
+Resurrection Life Church had a ministry called Life Groups.
 The ministry helps people connect with one another and grow in their relationship with God.
-Each group was designed by the leader based on his or her passion and schedule.
+Group leaders design their Life Group based their passion and schedule.
 The program was a perfect place to launch a Recovery Group.
 Christine’s pastor fully supported her request to start a Life Group for people seeking freedom from addictions.

 In September 2003, Christine held her first Life Group meeting with seven people in attendance.
 She had used a Bible study about the Beatitudes, but found it inadequate for her purpose.
 At the conclusion of each meeting, Christine returned home stirred to write.
 She spent hours recording whispers from God’s Spirit, which she incorporated into her group teaching time.
-Five years later, she had enough material for her first published work.
-She had also begun writing a new study on the Beatitudes.
-The group grew steadily over the years reaching 20 to 30 in attendance at every class.
-She eventually abandoned the initial curriculum and taught her Bible study course, which proved effective in helping addicts find freedom.
+Five years later, she had enough material for her first published work on the Beatitudes.
+The group flourished reaching 20 to 30 in attendance.
+Her Bible study proved effective in helping addicts find freedom.

-Christine ministered to addicts’ for years while her daughter was shuffled from one rehab to another and jailed multiple times.
+Christine ministered to addicts’ for years while her daughter moved from one rehab to another and jailed multiple times.
 Sometimes people asked her how she could minister to others when her daughter was in need.
 Christine persevered believing the promise God gave her through prophecy, “If you minister to God’s kids, he will take care of yours.”
-Five years ago that promise was fulfilled.
-Amanda’s life was radically changed when she was released to Jacob’s Well Recovery Center instead of serving a two year prison sentence for breaking her parole.
+Five years God fulfilled that promise when Amanda’s life radically changed at Jacob’s Well Recovery Center.